mcast/git-stronghash/README.md

 ## Open Questions

 * Should the file format be more generic?
 Rename the project?
+    * I renamed all "objid" or "objectid" to "gitsha1" to make this easier.
     * I can think of other collections of files I might want to sign incrementally.
     * Maybe I should just put those files in a git / git-annex repository.
     * Other VC systems might want the same solution to this problem.
 They would need their own objectid collection and digestfile stashing, but otherwise code can be shared.